Kinto/kinto/docs/api/1.x/counters.rst

 #################

 The Counters endpoint exposes the number of objects per resource in storage.
-You can enable it including ``kinto.plugins.counters`` to your configuration file.
+You can enable it by including ``kinto.plugins.counters`` to your configuration file.